Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Stability Implies Generalization Under Byzantine Failures or Data Poisoning

-In this section, we focus on the formal link between uniform stability and generalization under Byzantine and poisoning attacks.
-The proof follows classic arguments~\cite{Bousquet2002StabilityAG}. \begin{replemma}{lemmagen1}[Generalization in expectation through uniform algorithmic stability with Byzantine workers] Consider the setting described in~\Cref{II-problem-formulation}, under either Byzantine failure or poisoning attacks. let $\mc{A}$ an $\varepsilon$-\textit{uniformly stable} (randomized) distributed algorithm.
+In this section, we focus on the formal link between uniform stability and generalization under Byzantine failures and data poisoning.
+The proof follows classic arguments from~\citet{Bousquet2002StabilityAG}. \begin{repproposition}{lemmagen1} Consider the setting described in~\Cref{II-problem-formulation}, under either Byzantine failures or data poisoning. let $\mc{A}$ an $\varepsilon$-\textit{uniformly stable} (randomized) distributed algorithm.
 Then,